The sense is one of welcoming and comfort, special feelings that makes us want to live the experience in a intense way and over and over again.

 In the splendor of the countryside, you will find typical villages, with houses built from schist stone, and even traces of dinosaur tracks in the Serra d’Aire classified as a Natural Monument.

 Visit and experience this magical territory…

 Nature in the Tagus Valley

 As a very viable alternative, you can also ride on horseback through the fields and realize why the Ribatejo has a National Fair dedicated to horses.
-If you visit Portugal in November it´s mandatory to attend the Golegã Horse Fair where horses, riders and visitors embody the passion for these animals.
+If you visit Portugal in November it´s mandatory to attend the Golegã Horse Fair where horses, riders, and visitors embody the passion for these animals.

-You should also pay a visit to the large dominating limestone massive of the Aire and Candeeiros Mountain Park which, with its ravines, caves and small nooks, dazzle those seeking moments of evasion in full contact with nature.
+You should also pay a visit to the large dominating limestone massive of the Aire and Candeeiros Mountain Park which, with its ravines, caves, and small nooks, dazzle those seeking moments of evasion in full contact with nature.

 Close to the city of Lisbon, on the other side of the fantastic Vasco da Gama Bridge and perfect for the bird watchers is the Reserva Natural do Estuário do Tejo, a protected area of more than 45 thousand hectares, considered the largest wetland in Portugal and one of the most important in Europe.

 To discover another unique tradition of the region, we must take time to visit the Casa Típica Avieira – Museu do Escaroupim, in Salvaterra de Magos.
-In other locations in the Ribatejo you will also find some of these palafitte houses.
+In other locations in the Ribatejo you will also find some of these stilt houses.
 These wooden homes built on piles over the river are still inhabited by local fishermen.